dingcycle/depc/docs/tutorial.rst

 **Create the Source**

-The first step is to declare a **Source** : it’s basically an URL and a token used to communicate with the Timeseries database.
+The first step is to declare a **Source** : it’s basically a URL and a token used to communicate with the Timeseries database.

 DepC only supports **OpenTSDB** and **Warp10** databases for now.
 In this